LatPio/ElevatorSystem/README.md

 ## Main Logic and features:
 With ElevatorManager class you can declare how many elevators and how many floors will have your simulation.
-Logic behind Elevator class are:
+Logic behind Elevator class is:
 - First are served UP request then Down request.
 - If elevator is running, it can pick up new User.
 - If User want's go up and Elevator going UP then User can be pick up by Elevator, and vice versa.